Ranger 6: Mission profile

-One of Program Ranger's goals was looking for potential landing sites for manned lunar missions.
+One of the Ranger program's goals was looking for potential landing sites for crewed lunar missions.
 At this point, it was not clear exactly what the Moon's surface was like and widespread fears existed of there being bottomless quicksand that would swallow up spacecraft and astronauts.
 Since the basic design of the Apollo lunar module had already been finalized by 1963, landing on the Moon would only "confirm or deny that design".
-JPL decided to go for an impact point near the Moon's equator, in the Sea of Tranquility, partially because it was considered a prime Apollo landing spot, and also because the target had to match lighting conditions during the time of launch in January–February.
+JPL decided to go for an impact point near the lunar equator, in the Sea of Tranquility, partially because it was considered a prime Apollo landing spot, and also because the target had to match lighting conditions during the time of launch in January–February.

 Ranger 6 and its launch vehicle (Atlas 199D and Agena 6008) arrived at Cape Canaveral in mid-December and, with the nation still mourning President Kennedy's assassination the previous month, began preflight tests.

 Liftoff took place at 10:49 AM EST on January 30, 1964.
 The Atlas lifted smoothly into an overcast sky and disappeared from view.
 All went well during the boost phase and the launch vehicle's performance was excellent, indicating the hard-fought effort to improve booster reliability.

 Shortly after Atlas BECO and staging, an ominous development occurred when telemetry indicated that the telemetry for the TV camera on Ranger 6 had turned itself on and then back off again 67 seconds later.
 Telemetry data showed everything else appears to function normally and tensions at JPL eased.
 The Agena placed the probe into a parking orbit and then fired for translunar injection 25 minutes after launch.
 After separation of Ranger 6, the solar panels and high-gain antenna were extended and all appeared normal.
 The launch vehicle had placed the probe on an accurate enough flight path that only a short midcourse correction burn would be required.
 However, the activation of the TV camera telemetry during launch remained a cause for concern.
 JPL technicians wanted to turn the camera on to verify its operability, however, they were running the risk of not being able to turn it off again if an electrical short had indeed occurred somewhere.
 Since the camera had its own batteries and did not use the probe's main power bus, they would be depleted before it could get to the Moon and eliminate any chance of returning pictures.
 They decided that it was not worth compromising the mission and the camera would not be touched until descent to the Moon began.